Calyptus-Learn/SC-Security-Challenges/README.md

 Some challenges would need you to deploy your own smart-contracts, write those in the `contracts/YourAttackContracts` folder.

 Use ethers.js to code the steps of your hack into the `Exploit` section of the test script.
+Use the `attacker` account to perform all the exploits by using [.connect(attacker)](https://docs.ethers.io/v5/single-page/#/v5/api/contract/contract/-%23-Contract-connect) notation from ethers.js

-The default "Exploit" section of all the test files should look like this:
+The default "Exploit" section of all the test files look like this:

 ```js
 it("Exploit", async function () {